Baagsma/PBQA/examples/README.md

 Regarding the weather query, note that the properties are based on both the input and the examples provided in the pattern file.
 While the input did not specify a location, the LLM defaulted to London's latitude and longitude.
 This is because the examples in the [pattern](weather.yaml) use the coordinates of London whenever no specific location is mentioned.

-This concept becomes more powerful when new examples are stored in the database, allowing the LLM to [learn](#feedback) from past interactions and provide more accurate responses in the future.
+This concept becomes more powerful when new examples are stored in the database, allowing the LLM to "[learn](#example-based-learning)" from past interactions and provide more accurate responses in the future.

+By linking together patterns to interpret and manipulate data, the LLM can be used to dynamically set goals and navigate between tasks, or even break down problems recursively.
+This can be used to create (semi-)autonomous agents that can interact with other systems or users.

 ### Formatting
 Before passing the forecast object to the LLM, the data from the Open-Meteo API is formatted into a more LLM-friendly json object.
 This is done to prevent misinterpretation of the data by the LLM as much as possible.